Corporate raid: History

-Icahn also attempted the grand prize of U.S. Steel, launching a hostile takeover for 89% of the industrial giant for $7 billion ($ billion today) in late 1986 and only being rebuffed finally by CEO David Roderick on January 8, 1987.
+Icahn also attempted the grand prize of U.S. Steel, launching a hostile takeover for 89% of the industrial giant for $7 billion ($ billion today) in late 1986, which was rebuffed finally by CEO David Roderick on January 8, 1987.

 T. Boone Pickens' hostile takeover bid of Gulf Oil in 1984 led to shock that such a large company could be raided.
 Gulf eventually sold out to Chevron for a then-record $13.3 billion ($ billion today) "white knight" buyout.

 Paul Bilzerian launched a number of takeover bids including Cluett Peabody & Company, Hammermill Paper Company, Pay n Pack Stores, Allied Stores and the Singer Corporation.
 All of his takeover bids were for all cash and for all shares and he refused any greenmail.
 Bilzerian was indicted for Schedule 13(d) disclosure violations and despite his claims of innocence he was convicted in 1989.
 After spending thirty years fighting the government in his attempt to overturn his conviction, he renounced his US citizenship in 2019.

 British raider Beazer also launched several successful hostile takeovers in the 1980s, the largest being that of Koppers in early 1988 for $1.81 billion ($ billion today).

 Many of the corporate raiders of the 1980s were onetime clients of Michael Milken, whose investment banking firm, Drexel Burnham Lambert helped raise blind pools of capital which corporate raiders could use to make legitimate attempts to take over companies and provide high-yield debt financing of the buyouts.